On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Proof of Theorem

 \section{Proof of Theorem \ref{th:gaus}}

-To begin with, we observe that the mutual information between two Gaussian distributions is invariant to their mean parameters.
-Consequently, without loss of generality, we may assume zero means for both the recovered source $\hat{S}$ and the original semantic source $S$ to simplify our analysis.
+Since the mutual information between two Gaussian distributions is invariant to their mean parameters, without loss of generality, we may assume zero means for both $\hat{S}$ and $S$.
 For mathematical tractability, we thus model $\hat{S}$ as a zero-mean Gaussian random variable, i.e., $\hat{S} \sim \mathcal{N}(0, \sigma^2)$.
-When the equation of the constraint on complexity holds, the parameter $\rho$ is determined by $\cc=I(X;U)=\frac12\log\frac1{1-\rho^2}$, which leads to $\rho=\sqrt{1-2^{-2\cc}}$.
+When the equation of the constraint on complexity holds, the parameter $\rho$ is determined by

-\blu{ Since the Gaussian RDC problem is in fact an indirect source coding problem, we then turn to convert the RDC problem into an equivalent direct source coding form.
+which leads to $\rho=\sqrt{1-2^{-2\cc}}$.
+Since the Gaussian RDC problem is in fact an indirect source coding problem, we then turn to convert the RDC problem into an equivalent direct source coding form.
 By definitions \eqref{eq:gaus_assumption1} and \eqref{eq:gaus_assumption2} we have $\mathrm{Cov}(S,X)=\gamma$, and

 hence $\mathrm{Cov}(S,U)=\gamma\rho$.
 Define $\kappa:={\rm Cov}(U,\hat S)$.
 From the Markov chain $S \to X \to U \to \hat{S}$,

 The covariance matrix is therefore